Albeteme/SqlAlchemy/README.md

 # SqlAlchemy

-Climate Analysis and Exploration
+*Climate Analysis and Exploration
-Use Python, SQLAlchemy, Pandas and Matplotlib to do climate analysis and data exploration of the database.
+   -Use Python, SQLAlchemy, Pandas and Matplotlib to do climate analysis and data exploration of the database.

-Precipitation Analysis
+*Precipitation Analysis
-Design a query to retrieve the last 12 months of precipitation data.
+   -Design a query to retrieve the last 12 months of precipitation data.

-Select only the date and prcp values.
+*Select only the date and prcp values.

 Load the query results into a Pandas DataFrame and set the index to the date column.